carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Tune Activation Function using Brute Foce
+## Tune Activation Function using Brute Force

 In [Episode 03 Build a Convolutional Neural Network](episodes/03-build-cnn.md) we talked briefly about the `relu` activation function passed as an argument to our `Conv2D` hidden layers.